manan-dangwal/Control-Engineering/README.md

 # Control-Systems
-Documentation of projects performed by me as part of our Control Engineering lab course
+Documentation of projects performed as part of our Control Engineering lab course